 10. Never weed a book you personally like, no matter how out-of-date, worn, esoteric, or uncirculated it might be.

 11. When in doubt, form a committee.
-Always give the committee an acronym for a name.
+Always give the committee an acronym/initialism for a name.
 Have meetings.
 Frequent meetings.
 With donuts.

 12. Teachers will routinely send 100 or more students to the library to research a subject on which there is little or no information.

-13. Make all the signs you want; no one will ever notice them.
+13. Make all the signs you want; no one will ever pay any attention to them.

 14. If you should happen to remark that you haven't seen a particular patron in the library recently, that patron will soon appear.
 This is especially true of patrons you don't want to see.